antonkesy/peter-lang/README.md

 ## Limitations & Issues

 - left side of operation has to be atomic (because of [left recursive grammar](https://en.wikipedia.org/wiki/Left_recursion))
-- no deep copies of structs (yet)
+- no arrays (yet)
 - many bugs
-- bad error messages from parser
+- bad error messages from parser and interpreter
+- types are optional and currently not always strictly enforced

 ## Installation